vasiliyk/AI-engineering/copilot-grok.md

 ## The approach used for comparison
 For comparison, I use the pass@1 metric with a low temperature of 0.2 and datasets from HumanEval and MBPP benchmarks.
+I deliberately don't use APPS dataset as it seems we are far yet from good pass rates even for introductory level of problems.

 ### HumanEval